 Even with these characteristics, it isn't always easy to generalize the taste of Bordeaux wines.
 Not only are the wines almost always a blend, but each estate has its own recipe (or cepage).
 Variations in climate might result in an estate to shift the grapes they use in a given vintage.
 It is also common for a négociant to purchase fruit from several different plots, resulting in slight variations year-over-year.
 Some believe that’s just the beauty of Bordeaux.
 Each vintage is unique and constant exploration is needed to comprehend these wines.

-90+ Cellars Lot 161 Bordeaux is a blend of 55 percent Cabernet Sauvignon, 40 percent Merlot and five percent Cabernet Franc.
+90+ Cellars Lot 161 Bordeaux is a blend of Cabernet Sauvignon and Merlot.
 Because it includes a blend of fruit from both sides of the river, you’ll get a little taste of all of Bordeaux in this particular bottle.
 The nose is fruit-driven with blackberries, black currant, plums and boysenberry, while a hint of cocoa, green bell pepper and leather round out the full body.
 The wine finishes with violet, cedar and graphite, along with a distinctively pronounced tannin.
-These notes are common for a Bordeaux blend with a similar cepage.
+These notes are common for a Bordeaux blend with a similar cépage.